Mortgage Foreclosures & Loan Modifications

 You need time to catch up

 To keep your home, you are going to have to come up with a way to pay your mortgage.
 If you can afford to do this, chapter 13 bankruptcy might be a good way of getting caught up.
 It particularly might be a good way of catching up if you have a reasonably affordable first mortgage and your second mortgage is not backed up by any equity at all.
 This is called lien stripping.
 Lakelaw has helped innumerable people stop mortgage foreclosure in its tracks using chapter 13.
-And Lakelaw has helped innumerable people get rid of underwater second mortgages using lien stripping both in Illinois and in Wisconsin.
-If you want to use chapter 13 to help you save your home, you need to do this before a foreclosure sale in Illinois and before confirmation of that sale in Wisconsin.
+And Lakelaw has helped innumerable people get rid of underwater second mortgages using lien stripping in Illinois.
+If you want to use chapter 13 to help you save your home, you need to do this before a foreclosure sale in Illinois.

 You want to modify your mortgage